zowe/docs-site/docs/user-guide/cli-installcli.md

 :::note notes

 - As you install Zowe CLI, you might encounter **error messages** that relate to `cpu-features` and `ssh`.
 You can safely ignore error messages of this type; the installation completes successfully.
-This behavior can occur when you install CLI from npm and from a local package.
+This behavior can occur when you install CLI from npm and also from a local package.

 - **Linux users** might need to prepend `sudo` to `npm` commands.
 For more information, see [Known Zowe CLI issues](../troubleshoot/cli/known-cli.md#sudo-syntax-required-to-complete-some-installations).